QTM 385 - Experimental Methods

 • If a participant had multiple health buddies who adopted the behaviour, then they would receive multiple signals, one from each neighbour

-• The more neighbors who adopted, the more reinforcing signals a participant received
+• The more neighbours who adopted, the more reinforcing signals a participant received

 • The author measured the fraction of participants who adopted the behaviour